 Decentralized and participative style of management adopted for the smooth and orderly execution of all institutional activities.
-The four apex bodies, supported by 23committees comprising faculty and students, with clearly defined functions helping in transparent and democratic functioning of the university.
+The four apex bodies, supported by 24committees comprising faculty and students, with clearly defined functions helping in transparent and democratic functioning of the university.

-The four Apex Bodies, with the Vice-chancellor as Chairperson are:
+The three Apex Bodies, with the Vice-chancellor as Chairperson are:

-- Board of Management (BoM)
+• Executive Council (EC)

-- Academic Council (AC)

-- Finance Committee (FC)
+- Academic Council (AC) - Finance Committee (FC)

-- Planning & Monitoring Board (PMB)